English bulldog puppy seaside

-Brachycephalic dogs have been bred so as to possess a normal lower jaw that is in proportion to their body size, and a compressed upper jaw.
-In producing this cosmetic appearance, we have compromised these animals in many important ways, and you as an owner must be familiar with the needs of your pet.
+Brachycephalic dogs have been bred so as to possess a normal lower jaw that is in proportion to their body size and a compressed upper jaw.
+In producing this cosmetic appearance, we have compromised these animals in many important ways, and you, as an owner, must be familiar with the needs of your pet.

 The Respiratory System and Brachycephalic Airway Obstruction Syndrome

-Brachycephalic breeds make a lot of snorting respiratory sounds as a matter of course simply because of the way their throats and faces are shaped.
+Brachycephalic breeds make a lot of snorting respiratory sounds, as a matter of course, simply because of the way their throats and faces are shaped.
 These sounds are generated from a combination of several anatomic deformities that will be described below.
 These deformities occur to varying degrees of severity.
-Most brachycephalic dogs are not hampered by their anatomy on a day-to-day basis but they do have limitations that must be recognized.
+Most brachycephalic dogs are not hampered by their anatomy on a day-to-day basis, but they do have limitations that must be recognized.
 Severely affected individuals require surgical intervention.

 This is a fancy name for narrowed nostrils.
 The brachycephalic dog's respiratory passage begins with very small, often slit-like, nasal openings for breathing.
 This leads to a great deal of open-mouth breathing and panting as the nasal breathing route is limited by its small opening.
 In selecting a puppy for adoption, it is a good idea to look at the nostril sizes on each member of the litter and look for the widest opening.
-Stenotic nares can be surgically corrected after age five months.
+Stenotic nares can be surgically corrected after the age five months.